 Privacy and Data Handling

-While California was first with its landmark law, several more states have rolled out data handling and privacy laws in the past few years (with more to come).
+While California was first with its landmark law, several more states have rolled out data handing and privacy laws in the past few years (with more to come).
 Agencies that collect data or manage campaigns for clients may be subject to these privacy laws.
 Certain exemptions under the laws may require you to add new provisions to your services agreement.
 Check with your advisors so you stay on top of these laws.

 Trademark Registration